10 Must-Dos in the Bay of Islands

 2. Get on your bike!

 Location: Waitangi Mountain Bike Park, 33 Bayly Road, Waitangi.
-Ask bike operators about transport to or from the Twin Coast Cycle Trail.
+Ask bike operators, like Paihia Mountain Bikes, about transport to or from the Twin Coast Cycle Trail.

 3. Visit Rainbow Falls